 Projecting Future Care Needs And Providing Economic Security

 We are committed to getting our clients the medical care and resources they need to deal with the aftermath of a spinal cord injury.
 We work with rehab specialists, life care planners, economists, and other professionals to determine the needs of our client and the family.
 We present a detailed and documented request for damages that may include:

 - Nursing care or attendant care in the home

 - Modifications to the home (ramps, lifts, etc.)

 - Damages for loss of enjoyment

 - A spouse or partner’s loss of consortium and household services

 Contact Walkup Melodia For A Free Consultation

-Nothing can compensate for the grief, regret and loss of independence.
+Nothing can compensate for the grief, regret, and loss of independence.
 Our goal is to make life as comfortable and normal as possible for our spinal injury clients and their families.
-We have been doing this work since 1959 and we are confident that we can make a difference in all phases of recovery, including the financial recovery.
-Along the way we can help with legal and insurance issues that arise and connect families with spinal cord injury organizations and resources.
+We have been doing this work since 1959 and we are confident that we can make a difference in all phases of recovery, including financial recovery.
+Along the way, we can help with legal and insurance issues that arise and connect families with spinal cord injury organizations and resources.